lefeck/ubuntu-autoinstall-generator-tools/README.md

 keepalived
 samba samba-common
 ```
-Then you also need to add the following parameter to the late-command configuration field in user-data, for example:

-Note: that the parameters are fixed and are not allowed to be modified
+Note: If you use the -p parameter, the following parameters are dynamically injected into the late-commands configure section, without human intervention.
 ```yaml
 #cloud-config
 autoinstall: